kamesh98/TextMesseages/README.md

 ### To run the script

-command python text.py --number --message
+command `python text.py --message message --number number --user user --pass password`

 The program connects to the way2sms and automates the text message that has to be sent